mailmekapildev-creator/knowledge-intelligence-platform/README.md

 around the model — ingestion at scale, hybrid retrieval, caching, security, observability, evaluation, and graceful degradation when a downstream dependency fails.

-This repo is structured so a hiring panel can look at the folder tree and the docs and see each of those concerns addressed explicitly, with the trade-offs written down rather than implied.
+This repo is structured so everyone can look at the folder tree and the docs and see each of those concerns addressed explicitly, with the trade-offs written down rather than implied.